IMMA: Immunizing text-to-image Models against Malicious Adaptation: Approach

-\myparagraph{Details on updating $\phi$ and $\theta$.} In~\algref{alg:imma} line 5, in theory, we should reinitialize $\phi$ following the initialize scheme of $\gA$, as the lower-level task is performing the adaptation.
+where $\alpha$ denotes learning rate.
+We summarized the procedure in~\algref{alg:imma}.
+Given the pre-trained model parameters $\theta^p$, the algorithm returns an immunized parameter $\theta^I$.
+We will next describe the subtle choices that were made regarding re-initialization and overlapping parameters during the optimization of $\theta$ and $\phi$.\\ \myparagraph{Details on updating $\phi$ and $\theta$.} In~\algref{alg:imma} line 5, in theory, we should reinitialize $\phi$ following the initialize scheme of $\gA$, as the lower-level task is performing the adaptation.
 In practice, computing the lower-level task until convergence for each outer-loop iteration is prohibitively expensive.
 To reduce computation, we only solve the lower-level task with a fixed number of update steps.
 However, this leads to lower-level tasks being not very well trained due to the small number of updates on $\phi$.
 To address this, we initialize $\phi$ from $\phi^{i-1}$, \ie, the result from the previous outer-loop iteration.
 Empirically, this leads to faster convergence of the lower-level tasks; we suspect that this is because $\theta^{i}$ and $\theta^{i-1}$ remain quite similar after one outer-loop update.

 The next subtle detail is when updating $\theta$ in~\algref{alg:imma} line 7.
 Recall, that depending on the adaptation method, the pre-trained parameters $\theta$ and adapted parameters $\phi$ may overlap.
 In such a scenario, there are two ways to compute the upper-level task's gradient: (a) we assume that $\theta^{i-1}$ and $\phi^i$ are separate parameters, \ie, the result of $\phi^i$ will not change $\theta^{i-1}$; (b) we update the overlapping parameters in $\gU$ with the value from $\phi^i$, leading to line 7 in~\algref{alg:imma}.
 Empirically, we found (b) to perform better.
-We report the results of the ablation study for~\algref{alg:imma} lines 5 and 7 in~\secref{sec:ablation}, where we found both to improve model immunization quality.
+We conduct an ablation study for~\algref{alg:imma} lines 5 and 7 in~\secref{sec:ablation}, where we found both to improve immunization quality.

 \myparagraph{Implementation details.} To apply IMMA in practice, we approximate the solution of the lower-level task by taking a single gradient step for each of the adaptation methods.
 For the upper-level task, we use the Adam optimizer~\cite{kingma2015adam}.
 We choose $\gS$ in~\equref{eq:bilevel} to contain only the cross-attention layer, \ie, only these layers are being optimized.
 This choice follows the intuition that cross-attention layers are important as they mix the features of the target concept and image representation.
 Additional hyperparameters and experiment details are documented in the appendix.